tjmehta/101/README.md

 can become quite annoying for micro-modules (like those in 101):
 * Micro-modules existance throughout a project can change very frequently, because of this one may find themselves constantly updating their package.json (repeatedly adding and removing the same micro-modules).
-* Unbundling micro-modules can lead to projects with 100's of dependencies which can be tedious to maintain.
+* Unbundling micro-modules can lead to projects with hundreds of dependencies which can be tedious to maintain.